SQL Parameters

 Is there a limit to how many parameters I can create and use for my query?

-You can create up to 50 parameters and use all those parameters on your SQL query. 🙌
+You can create and use up to 50 parameters in your SQL query. 🙌

-What data types can be used when creating a parameter?
+What data types are supported when creating a parameter?

-Can the cell/s referencing my SQL Parameter have formulas in it?
+Can the cell(s) referencing my SQL Parameter contain formulas?

 Can I use a range of cells with SQL Parameters?

-Yes, you can use a range of cells with SQL Parameters.
-If you do, then it can be used in the query as a list.
+Yes, you can use a range of cells with SQL Parameters, allowing the range to function as a list within your query.

-Variables are scoped to the current spreadsheet and can be used across different imports in the current spreadsheet but are not supported across different spreadsheets.
+Variables are specific to the current spreadsheet.
+While they can be used across different imports within the same spreadsheet, they cannot be shared between separate spreadsheets.